Parakramjangir/Creating_anime_charactors_with_GAN/datasets/datasets_info.md

 **Source:** SafeBooru Dataset
 **Platform:** Kaggle

+### Description

+An anime-style image dataset containing tagged character images with diverse poses, clothing, and visual attributes.
+In this project, it is used to create a filtered full-body anime character subset for training a Conditional DCGAN.

 ### Purpose

 For the final stage of the project, the SafeBooru dataset is used for full-body anime character generation using a Conditional DCGAN.